brianhie/secure-dti/docs/demo.md

 wait
 ```

-This will train a simple feedforward neural network via stochsatic gradient descent to classify drug-target interactions from non-interactive drug-target pairs, while keeping the underlying data private.
+This will train a simple feedforward neural network via stochastic gradient descent to classify drug-target interactions from non-interactive drug-target pairs, while keeping the underlying data private.
 On our machine, this process completes in around 15 minutes.

 ## Evaluate the model